superdinmc/MicroPOP32/README.md

    - Set motor 1 & 2's speed, recommended for robots.
    - Will be disabled if `NO_MOTOR` is set.
  - `OLED_I2C_SSD1309 oled`
-   - OLED class, OLED_I2C_SSD1309 needs to be installed to be enabled automatically.
+   - Pre-initialized OLED Class.
+   - Will be disabled if `NO_OLED` is set or OLED_I2C_SSD1309 is not found.
  - `beep(int time = 100): void`
    - Turn on the buzzer for `time` ms.
    - Defaults to 100ms.